Lattice of integer flows and poset of strongly connected orientations: Introduction

 Consider a finite graph $G = (V,E)$ with possible parallel edges and loops.
 All through the paper, we suppose that $G$ is connected.
 Following the classical works (e.g.,\cite{Ser77}, \cite{BHN97}), we replace the set of edges of $G$ with the set of oriented edges $\mathbb E$, where each edge $e\in E$ is replaces with two oriented edges in opposite directions in $\mathbb E$.
-By the abuse of notation, we denote by $e$ an element of $\mathbb E$ and by $\bar e$ the inverse of $e$.
+By the abuse of notation, we also denote by $e$ an element of $\mathbb E$, and use $\bar e$ when referring to the same edge but with the inverse orientation.